Travis Buck: Cleveland Indians

 On December 20, 2010, Buck signed a minor league deal with the Cleveland Indians.
 He made their 2011 opening day roster, but was soon sent down to the Triple-A Columbus Clippers when Grady Sizemore was activated from the disabled list.
 However, when Sizemore returned to the disabled list in mid-May, Buck was recalled.
 Buck was designated for assignment on July 28.
-After the 2011 season, he elected for free agency.
-On October 6, 2011, Buck elected free agency.
+On October 6, 2011, he elected for free agency.

 Houston Astros

 The Houston Astros signed Buck to a minor league contract on November 9, 2012.

 San Diego Padres

 Buck played in the San Diego Padres organization in 2013.
 He became a free agent after the 2014 season.

 Coaching career

 After ending his playing career, Buck opened a baseball training facility in Richland, Washington called TBuck Training.
 Buck was named the Boise State University Baseball director of player development and bench coach on August 20, 2018.
 On July 5, 2021, Buck joined the Arizona State staff as hitting coach.
 He became an assistant coach at Loyola Marymount prior to the 2024 season.

 On June 3, 2025, Buck was announced as a coach for the United States national under-18 baseball team's development program in Cary, North Carolina.
+In fall 2025, he became director of baseball operations for the University of Oregon.